-Observed annually on April 11th, National Cheese Fondue Day recognizes a food holiday many enjoy.
+Observed annually on April 11 is National Cheese Fondue Day.
 Fondue is a dish of melted cheese or other ingredients, served in a communal pot (caquelon) over a small portable stove (réchaud).
-Participants then dip the bread into the cheese using long-stemmed forks.
+Bread is then dipped from long-stemmed forks into the cheese.
 Cheese fondue consists of a blend of cheeses, wine, and seasoning.

-A 1966 book published in Zurich, under the name “Kass mit Wein zu kochen” is known for having the earliest known cheese fondue recipe.
-It calls for grated or cut up cheese melted with wine and for the bread dipped into it.
+A 1966 book published in Zurich, under the name “Kass mit Wein zu kochen” is known for having the earliest known recipe for cheese fondue.
+It calls for grated or cut up cheese to be melted with wine and for the bread to be dipped in it.